Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Preliminary

-We keep all hyper-parameter settings the same as the optimal settings of NGCF.
-As Table~\ref{tab:1} shows, we conclude the findings that: \\ \indent1.
-For both MOOC and Games datasets, removing the feature transformation matrix $\mathbf{W}_1$ will lead to observed improvements.
-Therefore, the feature transformation matrix $\mathbf{W}_1$ is unnecessary. \\ \indent2.
-For MOOC dataset, removing the feature transformation matrix $\mathbf{W}_2$ leads to a slight deterioration.
-However, for Games dataset, it will lead to a small improvement.
-We own this to that user-item interaction in MOOC dataset has higher density than in Games dataset. \\ \indent3.
-Removing the whole interaction representation aggregation part $\mathbf{W}_2(\mathbf{e}_i^{(l)} \odot \mathbf{e}_u^{(l)})$ will lead to a performance degradation on all datasets.
-It shows that this part can bring valuable interaction information. \\ \indent4.
-Nonlinear operation only brings a small positive effect. \\ \indent5.
-NGCF outperforms LightGCN on the MOOC dataset verifying that NGCF has better representation power than LightGCN, but the training is more difficult. \\ Then, we can draw some conclusions.
+We keep all optimal hyper-parameter settings as the NGCF reported.
+As Table~\ref{tab:1} shows, we conclude the findings: a) For all three datasets, removing the feature transformation matrix $\mathbf{W}_1$ will lead to observed improvements.
+Therefore, the feature transformation matrix $\mathbf{W}_1$ is unnecessary. b) For the MOOC dataset, removing the feature transformation matrix $\mathbf{W}_2$ leads to a slight deterioration.
+However, for the other two datasets, it will lead to a small improvement.
+Moreover, removing both $\mathbf{W}_1$ and $\mathbf{W}_2$ will lead to a small deterioration than only removing $\mathbf{W}_1$ for all datasets.
+We own this phenomenon to that removing only $\mathbf{W}_1$ can make the model optimization focus on training $\mathbf{W}_2$, and remove both $\mathbf{W}_1$ and $\mathbf{W}_2$ will lose the representation power from feature transformation. c) Removing the whole interaction representation aggregation part $\mathbf{W}_2(\mathbf{e}_i^{(l)} \odot \mathbf{e}_u^{(l)})$ will lead to a performance degradation on all datasets.
+Additionally, removing both $\mathbf{W}_1$ and $\mathbf{W}_2(\mathbf{e}_i^{(l)} \odot \mathbf{e}_u^{(l)})$ will make a obviously degration than only remove $\mathbf{W}_1$ and even NGCF.
+This shows that this part can bring valuable information about interaction. d) Nonlinear operation only brings a small positive effect. e) NGCF outperforms LightGCN on the MOOC dataset verifying that NGCF has better representation power than LightGCN, but the training is more difficult \cite{he2020lightgcn}.
+Then, we can draw some conclusions.
 First, the feature transformation matrix $\mathbf{W}_1$ is unnecessary for NGCF.
 Besides, the feature transformation matrix $\mathbf{W}_2$ and the whole interaction representation aggregation part $\mathbf{W}_2(\mathbf{e}_i^{(l)} \odot \mathbf{e}_u^{(l)})$ is beneficial for feature extraction.
-Last, nonlinear operation occupies only a minor influence.
+Last, nonlinear operation only has a minor influence.

+To this end, a feature transformation approach, simpler to train than MLPs but with strong representational capabilities, could be effective in graph learning for recommendations.
+KAN \cite{liu2024kan} is regarded as a promising alternative to MLP.
+While KAN shares the same theoretically unlimited representational capacity as MLP \cite{wang2024expressiveness}, the practical representational capacity of MLP is constrained by the hidden dimensionality.
+In contrast, the practical representational capacity of KAN depends on its ability to fit trainable activation functions.
+Our work can be seen as exploring adopting KAN as a feature transformation approach within GCF.